rsabur/mystyle-client/README.md

 * On a profile page, users can view their model

 ## Start App
+Start MyStyle's frontend using:
 ### npm start

+Start MyStyle's server using:
 ### rails s
 _______________________________________________________________________________________